Peter Blachstein: Later life

-Personal
+Personal life

 Peter Blachstein seldom mentioned his family in public, or even privately with friends.
 He had a brother and a younger sister.
 Blachstein himself was a committed atheist who could never understand how a national government could simply decide who was Jewish and who was not: he robustly rejected the conflation of race and religion.
 He came from a humanist background.
 However, the German government under Adolf Hitler took a different view, and the identification of his family as Jewish placed them at increased risk when Nazi antisemitism became an underpinning of government policy.
 Blachstein's parents spotted the dangers in good time, and while Peter Blachstein remained in Europe his parents and his two siblings emigrated to the United States.
 From here they successfully rescued at least some of their assets from Germany, which a couple of years later would have been impossible.
 In the 1950s Blachstein began making regular visits across the Atlantic to see his family.
 His sister pursued a successful career as an academic.
 His brother took over the delicatessen that their parents had started.
 The brothers were not on particularly good terms: Peter Blachstein nevertheless liked to serve his friends "Blachstein delicacies" from the family shop, which he had brought back from his latest American trip ("Blachstein Gewürze, alle mitgebracht aus Amerika").

 Peter Blachstein never married.
-His fiancée was killed, in barbaric circumstances under the Nazi régime.
+His fiancée was killed, in barbaric circumstances under the Nazi regime.